veebch/hometime/README.md

 # Hoooometime?
 A work-day progress bar

-A physical LED progress bar for the working day that contains information from Google calendar.
+A physical LED progress bar for the working day that includes information from Google Calendar.
 The bar uses an addressable led strip and a Raspberry Pi Pico W.

 ## How it works